 Event Briefing Memo

-An event briefing memo is a memo that orients participants to the essential details of an upcoming event, ensuring that everyone has the information needed for a successful appearance.
+The event briefing memo is a type of memo that orients the candidate, staff, and key volunteer leaders/finance committee members to the essential details of an upcoming event, ensuring that everyone has the information needed for a successful appearance.

 Federal Election Commission (FEC)

 The Federal Election Commission (FEC) is an independent regulatory agency whose purpose is to enforce campaign finance law in federal elections.